bknopp71/CS5040_HW4/README.md

 - *Chalcopyrite*
 - *Molybdenite*

-Each image has corresponding metadata that provides a class label of 1 for silver and 0 for non-silver, along with the associated mineral name, which can be used directly in machine learning classification models.
-Each datasethas it own metadata file for each of its silver and non-silver class.
+Each image has corresponding metadata that provides a class label of 1 for silver and 0 for non silver, along with the associated mineral name, which can be used directly in machine learning classification models.
+Each dataset has its own metadata file for the silver and non silver classes.

 **Note:** All other CSV and JSON files in the data folder can be ignored, as they are archived files used during the creation of the image dataset.